Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

-Fig.~\ref{fig_multi_maxangle} shows the max-min effective communication rates of different schemes versus the maximum zenith angle $\theta_{\mathrm{max}}$.
+Fig.~\ref{fig_multi_maxangle_revise} shows the max-min achievable rates of different schemes versus the maximum zenith angle $\theta_{\mathrm{max}}$.
 Several interesting observations are made as follows.
-First, as $\theta_{\mathrm{max}}$ increases, the proposed RA system gains more DoFs and flexibilities to balance the array directional gain over the multipath channels, thus leading to a further increase in its max-min effective communication rate.
-Second, the proposed RA system always outperforms both the array-wise orientation adjustment counterpart and the fixed-antenna system.
-This is because neither of the latter two systems can independently adjust the orientation/boresight of each individual antenna to reconfigure the directional gain pattern of the entire array.
-Third, since the RAs with random orientations can statistically radiate power in any direction of the BS to serve spatially-distributed users, it can achieve a higher max-min effective communication rate than the fixed-antenna system.
-However, when $\theta_{\mathrm{max}} \geq \frac{3\pi}{10}$, the max-min effective communication rate of the random orientation design scheme declines with $\theta_{\mathrm{max}}$.
+First, as $\theta_{\mathrm{max}}$ increases, the proposed RA system gains more DoFs and flexibilities to balance the array directional gain over the multipath channels, thus leading to a further increase in its max-min achievable rate.
+Second, by adjusting antenna orientations/boresights to reconfigure the overall directional gain pattern, the proposed RA system consistently outperforms the fixed-antenna system.
+Third, since the RAs with random orientations can statistically radiate power in any direction of the BS to serve spatially-distributed users, it can achieve a higher max-min achievable rate than the fixed-antenna system.
+However, when $\theta_{\mathrm{max}} \geq \frac{3\pi}{10}$, the max-min achievable rate of the random orientation design declines with $\theta_{\mathrm{max}}$.
 This result highlights the importance of antenna orientation/boresight optimization in an RA system, since the random orientations will lead to an unordered array directional gain pattern and inevitable performance loss when $\theta_{\mathrm{max}}$ becomes large.
-Last but not least, it is interesting to note that the growth rate of the max-min effective communication rate obtained by our proposed RA system substantially increases when $\theta_{\mathrm{max}} \leq \frac{\pi}{10}$, which indicates that even with a small rotational range for RA orientation/boresight adjustment, the proposed RA system with optimized pointing directions can achieve significant performance improvement.
+Last but not least, the growth rate of the max–min communication rate in our proposed RA system rises sharply when $\theta_{\mathrm{max}} \leq \frac{\pi}{10}$, showing that even a small rotational range for RA orientation/boresight adjustment can yield substantial performance gains.